forwardnetworks/terraform-provider-forwardnetworks/README.md

 This is a [Terraform](https://www.terraform.io)© [provider](https://developer.hashicorp.com/terraform/language/providers?page=providers)
-for Juniper forwardnetworks.
+for Forward Networks.
 It relies on a Go client library at https://github.com/Juniper/forwardnetworks-go-sdk

 ## Getting Started